napframework/nap/readme.md

 # Description

-[NAP](https://nap.tech) is an open source, low overhead, real-time control & visualization plaform.
-Create fast, modular and (above all) stable applications to interact with the world around you.
+[NAP](https://nap.tech) is an [open source](https://github.com/napframework), low overhead, real-time control & visualization plaform.
+Create fast, modular and responsive applications to interact with the world around you.

-Use any protocol (OSC, MIDI, Artnet, WebSocket etc) in combination with a 3D graphics and sound engine to create real-time content that is transmitted to any device you like.
 NAP is built to scale up to a large number of input and output devices: many displays, many lights, many speakers, many sensors, many servos.

 ## Features